linhtran1003/fc-barcelona-performance-analysis/README.md

 - Efficiency declines (finishing and defensive) negatively final outcomes
 - UCL performance drop mirrors domestic instability
 - Financial flexibility strongly predicts competitive performance
-- Overall, the **correlation between financial constraints and team performance** is evident: Financial restrictions have reduced squad's depth as the club is unable to sign high-quality players, increasing dependence on current key players, who shoudn't be expected to every possible matches.
+- Overall, the **correlation between financial constraints and team performance** is evident: Financial restrictions have reduced squad's depth as the club is unable to sign high-quality players, increasing dependence on current key players, who shouldn’t be expected to perform in every match.

-The project demonstrates how long-term football performance can only be understood by combining data, context, and finance.
+- **Key Takeaways**:

+`Business lesson: Operational and financial efficiency are as critical as talent or resources.
+Overspending without strategic allocation reduces performance outcomes.`

 ## Recommendations

 - FC Barcelona's challenges extends beyond tactics - the club **must restore its long-term financial stability** to rebuild their position as one of top-tier clubs and regain their competitiveness against other rivals.
-- Whether in financial crisis or when restored to its stable state, it is important to effectively and responsivly manage their recruitment strategies when signing players.
+- Whether in financial crisis or when restored to its stable state, it is important optimize transfer strategy, and carefully manage squad depth.

 ## Limitations & Potential Improvements in The Future